Call of Duty 4: Modern Warfare: Critical response

-Call of Duty 4: Modern Warfare received "universal acclaim" on the PlayStation 3, Xbox 360, and PC versions, and "generally favorable reviews" for the Wii version, according to review aggregator Metacritic.
+Call of Duty 4: Modern Warfare received "universal acclaim" on the PlayStation 3, Xbox 360, and PC versions, and "generally favorable reviews" for the Wii version, according to review aggregator website Metacritic.
 The gameplay has been cited by reviewers to have brought the genre to "a new level of immersion and intensity that we had never seen before."
 GameSpot gave a favorable review for Call of Duty 4: Modern Warfare, saying that the "high quality of that campaign and its terrific multiplayer options make Call of Duty 4 a fantastic package."
 Official Xbox Magazine praised the single player campaign, with even greater praise for the multiplayer mode which makes the game an "instant-classic".
 X-Play commented that "It may not revolutionize the shooter genre, but it comes damn close to perfecting it."
 GamePro claims that "the amazingly deep multiplayer rivals Halo 3's in terms of reach and scope."

-The game's story has received a considerable amount of acclaim from reviewers.
+The game's story has received a considerable amount of praise from reviewers.
 GamePro notes that "the intense single-player campaign offers up an action packed experience that features a tremendously compelling narrative; there are moments in the game that will send chills down your spine."
 GameSpot mentioned that the fact the "single-player campaign is over in a flash" as the only major flaw.
 While IGN described the campaign as "still very linear" like that of its predecessors, "eschewing the concept of sandbox gameplay", it noted that this resulted in "a much richer, more focused experience" with "beautifully scripted set pieces."
 IGN's Voodoo Extreme similarly remarked that it "virtually plays on a rail, but that's part of its charm."
-In contrast to later entries in the Call of Duty franchise, Ben "Yahtzee" Croshaw of Zero Punctuation gave the game a positive review, praising how it "never sacrifices gameplay for story, or vice versa" and that it featured "less of the smarmy, black-and-white, 'My Country, 'Tis of Thee' jingoism that turns me off most war games".

-Nevertheless, the game has also received criticism.
 Xbox World 360 stated "It's smoke and mirrors and a host of cheap tricks", commenting on the notion that the game did not revolutionize the genre.
 Pelit also remarked that "the structure of the single player game should ... have been updated" and that "barging from one invisible checkpoint to the next throughout the whole campaign just isn't good enough anymore."